 The Sinebrychoff Art Museum is part of the Finnish National Gallery.
 The museum is located in a historic building on Bulevardi 40, in the centre of the city.
 The first floor and the basement are reserved for changing exhibitions, the second floor houses the permanent collections.

-The collections of the Sinebrychoff Art Museum include paintings by old European masters from the 14th Century until the 1850s, including the only Rembrandt on display in Finland, ‘Monk Reading’.
+The collections of the Sinebrychoff Art Museum include a unique house museum, and an exhibition of European old masters paintings.
+The collection consists of art works from the 14th Century until the 1850s, including the only work in Finland by Dutch Golden Age master Rembrandt van Rijn.

 The house museum, which is the former home of Paul and Fanny Sinebrychoff, consists of an art collection exhibited in beautifully furnished and decorated rooms on the second floor.
 The art collection includes 17th and 18th century portraits from Sweden, Dutch genre painting and a large collection of miniatures.

 Entry to the collections and the house museum is free.